-11.40am: All children are involved in the tidying up of the large hall, taking responsibility for where they have played and helping the staff and each other.
+11.30am: All children are involved in the tidying up of the large hall, taking responsibility for where they have played and helping the staff and each other.

-11.50am: We all sing songs or say rhymes together.
+11.40am: We all sing songs or say rhymes together.
 As well as it being a lot of fun, we find this invaluable to our children in building confidence, developing listening and communication skills and learning about rhythm and rhyme.

-2.15pm: All children help to tidy up the areas they have been playing in.
+2.00pm: All children help to tidy up the areas they have been playing in.
 We sing a song to help us and make games of it to keep it fun for the children; for example seeing how many items can they find, who can find the missing item, or if they can work in pairs to tidy together.

 2.20pm: We use the end of the day for another story and to talk about what we've been doing at preschool and what have we learned.
 We encourage children to share their happy moments, and any sad moments they may have had.
 We reflect on them as a group and discuss how we can make them better.
 The afternoon children and also taken in small groups at this time to brush their teeth and collect their belongings from their peg.